PurdueRCAC/AnvilOps/docs/src/content/docs/reference/networking.md

 ## Accessing From Other AnvilOps Apps

-Your AnvilOps app is accessible to other apps inside the Kubernetes cluster at the following address:
+Your AnvilOps app is accessible to other apps inside the Kubernetes cluster at the following address, on port 80:

 ```
-anvilops-<subdomain>.anvilops-<subdomain>.svc.cluster.local
+anvilops-<subdomain>.anvilops-<subdomain>
 ```

-Where `<subdomain>` is the portion of the URL after `https://` and before `.anvilops.rcac.purdue.edu` in the URL.

-**Your service is always exposed at this address on port 80**, even if you chose a different port number when you created or last updated your app.
+**Your service is always exposed at this address on port 80, even if you specified a different port in your configuration.**